droher/baseball.computer/timeball/models/doc_stat_list.md

 {% docs trajectory_broad_type_unknown %}
-    Number of plate appearances ending in a batted ball whose trajectory was not recorded and cannot be reliably inferred from context, even to the extent of knowing whether it was a ground ball or an air ball.
+    Number of plate appearances ending in a batted ball whose trajectory was not recorded and cannot be reliably deduced from context, even to the extent of knowing whether it was a ground ball or an air ball.
-    This will include a disproportionate number of hits, which are more likely to be missing trajectory data and harder to make inferences about.
+    This will include a disproportionate number of hits, which are more likely to be missing trajectory data and harder to make deductions about.
 {% enddocs %}

 {% docs trajectory_broad_type_known %}
-    Number of plate appearances ending in a batted ball whose ground/air status was recorded or reliably inferred from the context.
+    Number of plate appearances ending in a batted ball whose ground/air status was recorded or reliably deduced from the context.
 This is the sum of `trajectory_broad_type_air_ball` and `trajectory_broad_type_ground_ball`.
 Outs in play have excellent coverage historically here, even for older games.
 {% enddocs %}